Macula degeneration is currently the leading cause of blindness in Australia

 If it is discovered early, appropriate lifestyle adjustments can be made which can help to slow down the progression of the disease.
 These include: Wearing sunglasses with UV protection, vitamin supplements and eating a diet full of dark, leafy green vegetables.

 Medical treatment in the form of laser and/or injections can be given for a certain type of macula degeneration (known as wet macula degeneration).
-However, this only stabilises and maintains the best vision for as long as possible, they do not cure the disease.
+However, this only stabilises and maintains the best vision for as long as possible, it does not cure the disease.

 An Amsler chart is an important tool to monitor changes in your vision.
 This chart looks like an even grid with a dot in the middle.
 You may have been given one of these by your optometrist!
 All the lines in the grid should be straight, none of the lines should be missing or distorted.
 If they are, make sure you see an optometrist immediately!